Call: (866) 317-5107

 3. Apps and sites aren't entirely divorced of each other.
 The most important fact about websites and web apps is that they aren't mutually exclusive.
 Therefore, websites can contain applications that users can interact with.
 Like, an online learning website with a web app to help its users code along with the video.

-If you're still as confused (and I won't blame you), let me reiterate that web-based applications require user input, data processing, and the performing a set of functions.
+If you're still confused (and I won't blame you), let me reiterate that web-based applications require user input, data processing, and performing functions.
 While a website can have embedded web apps, the growing trend is to offer complete software solutions through browsers.
-Think Canva, or Google's productivity suite (Docs, Spreadsheets, Slides, etc).
+Think Canva or Google's productivity suite (Docs, Spreadsheets, Slides, etc).

 Need help deciding if your business needs a website or a web application?
-We at TopOut Group have a wide array of services that can help your business.
-Contact us today to learn more about how we can take your business beyond the summit!
+We at TopOut Group have many services that can help your business.
+Contact us today to learn how we can take your business beyond the summit!

 Drop a comment...